News Feed

 The EU flag and the Ukrainian flag fly together by the Tower of the British Parliament as part of a pro-EU demonstration in London on Nov.
 15, 2023.
 (Krisztian Elek/SOPA Images/LightRocket via Getty Images)

-The European Commission said on Sept.
-19 that it has proposed the EU's next package of sanctions targeting Russia over its full-scale war against Ukraine.
+The European Commission unveiled on Sept.
+19 the proposed next package of sanctions against Russia over its full-scale war against Ukraine, targeting Russian banks and energy revenues.

 The news comes as Kyiv urges international partners to step up economic pressure on Moscow and push Russian President Vladimir Putin toward meaningful peace talks.